AI-SDC/SACRO-ML/docs/source/attacks/worst_case.rst

 the same time, it’s easy to implement (see figure below).

 This attack is, however, evaluated using average-case “accuracy” metrics that fail to characterize whether the attack can confidently identify any members of the training set.
 For instance, imagine the dataset includes 2 people with a rare disease, which are all the cases in a given region.
 In such case these two cases could be at higher risk of being identified even if the overall estimate risk of disclosure is low.
-For a more comprehensive checks a likelihood scenario attack is recommended.
+For a more comprehensive checks a :ref:`likelihood scenario attacks/likelihood` is recommended.